© 2003-2023 Rusty Gaffney MD | Contact the Prince: Prince@PrinceOfPinot.com | Admin Login

-Kevin and Carla Chambers farm the 20-acre Resonance Vineyard biodynamically (Demeter certified) and make the wine at Carlton Winemaker’s Studio under the corporate name of Reed & Reynolds.
-For nearly 20 years, the Chambers sold all of their grapes to other wineries (inlcuding Sineann, LaBete and Lemelson), but starting with the 2006 vintage, they held back 14 tons of their Pinot Noir harvest and started producing wine under their own label.
-They plan to keep about 50% their production for their own Resonance Vineyard label and sell the other half to winemaker Peter Rosback of Sineann and Brian Marcy of Big Table Farm.
+Kevin and Carla Chambers originally farmed the 20-acre Resonance Vineyard biodynamically (Demeter certified) and made the wine at Carlton Winemaker’s Studio under the corporate name of Reed & Reynolds.
+For nearly 20 years, the Chambers sold all of their grapes to other wineries (including Sineann, LaBete and Lemelson), but starting with the 2006 vintage, they held back 14 tons of their Pinot Noir harvest and started producing wine under their own label.
+They kept about 50% their production for their own Resonance Vineyard label and sold the other half to winemaker Peter Rosback of Sineann and Brian Marcy of Big Table Farm.

 Kevin and Carla own Oregon Vineyard Supply and Results Partners, a vineyard management and development company that farms over 800 acres of vineyards in the northern Willamette Valley.
 Kevin was named Oregon Wine Industry Man of the year in 2005.

-The Resonance Vineyard is located on a south-facing hillside in the Yamhill-Carlton District AVA.
+The 20-acre Resonance Vineyard is located on a south-facing hillside at 250 to 450 feet elevation in the Yamhill-Carlton District AVA.
+Soils are a mix of sedimentary deposits and ancient basal.
 The entire site is dry-farmed.
 The Biodynamic® certification by Demeter encompasses the entire 32-acre farm.
 The Chambers craft a 150-ton organic compost pile every other year for ground application.
-The vines are virtually all own-rooted and the oldest blocks are 26 years of age.
+The vines were planted in 1981, are virtually all own-rooted and the oldest blocks are more than 26 years of age.

 Winemaker Brian Marcy joined the team in 2008.
-Three wines are produced: Resonance Vineyard Estate Pinot Noir, Pulse Oregon Pinot Noir and a Resonance Vineyard White Blend.
+Three wines were produced: Resonance Vineyard Estate Pinot Noir, Pulse Oregon Pinot Noir and a Resonance Vineyard White Blend.

 2006 Resonance Vineyard Yamhill-Carlton District Willamette Valley Pinot Noir